 Since moving home to North East Tasmania Reid has enjoyed reconnecting with family and friends.
 Reid likes to keep active through swimming, running, cycling or just hanging out with his dogs at the beach.
 He also enjoys switching off by reading and binge-watching Netflix.

 Rachael has completed a Certificate III in Office Administration.
-She is the proud mother of ten year-old Ashton and enjoys spending time with her family and travelling.
+She is the proud mother of twelve year-old Ashton and enjoys spending time with her family and travelling.
 She is ready and willing to help guide your queries in the right direction and help in any way that she can.

 Lauren has completed her training as a Pilates Matwork and Reformer Instructor with Studio Pilates International.
 Lauren was a dancer for 20 years and still does Ballet in her spare time.
 Pilates was made for dancers and so has done Pilates from a young age benefiting from the core principles; concentration, centering, control, breathing, precision and flow.
 Lauren understands the importance of proper posture and muscle recruitment when exercising and the benefits this provides in everyday life.
 She is also a competitive Powerlifter and knows the impact that high intensity training can have on your body.
 Lauren believes in Pilates as a form of stretching and strengthening for people from all backgrounds and exercise levels.
 So whether you’re a beginner or a seasoned athlete, Lauren will have you working hard in no time.